esh-b/appointment-booking-agent-langgraph/README.md

 This repository contains a working prototype of Michelle, an appointment management agent for Shine & Style, a local hair salon.
 Built using **LangGraph**, **Streamlit**, and **OpenAI** models, this project showcases a conversational assistant capable of handling salon bookings.

-Please note that this a work in progress (its V0), and serves as an early-stage prototype.
+Please note that this a work in progress (its Version0), and serves as an early-stage prototype.
 The goal is to eventually evolve it into a production-ready system.
+The current system can book appointments, rescheduling and cancelling features are being developed.

 ## Project structure
 ```bash